Malcolm L. Hunter, Jr.

 Professor Emeritus of Wildlife Ecology

 Libra Professor of Conservation Biology

 Dr. Hunter’s research experience covers a variety of ecosystems and organisms – birds, amphibians, mammals, reptiles, insects, vascular plants, rivers, lakes, wetlands, grasslands, and more – but his major focus is on forest ecosystems and the maintenance of their biological diversity.
-He is a member of two research teams, one that study the interactions among vascular plants, amphibians, birds, and small mammals and their changes through time, and a second focused on the effects of urbanization on vernal pool ecosystems.
-He also works with ecosystems at large spatial and temporal scales studying the effects of climate change on ecosystem management and reserve design.
-Dr. Hunter’s interests are geographically broad too; he has worked in 30 countries, mainly in Africa and the Himalayas.
-As a researcher and advisor he interacts with a broad spectrum of organizations such as the Society for Conservation Biology (serving as President from 2001-2003), The Nature Conservancy, and U.S. Forest Service.
+He is a member of a research team that has studied one forest and the evolving interactions among its vascular plants, amphibians, birds, and small mammals through nearly 40 years.
+He also works with ecosystems at large spatial and temporal scales, studying the effects of landscape structure and climate change on ecosystem management and reserve design.
+Dr. Hunter’s interests are geographically broad; he has worked in 30 countries on every continent except Antarctica.
+As a researcher and advisor, he interacts with a broad spectrum of organizations such as the Society for Conservation Biology (serving as President from 2001-2003), The Nature Conservancy, and the U.S. Forest Service.

 As an emeritus professor he is not seeking new graduate students, but still serves on graduate advisory committees.